inpaunova/Monopoly/README.md

 # Monopoly
-Clean Code project - Monopoly
+Clean Code project - Monopoly will became better and better